18 of the Most Dangerous Roads in the World

 Dalton Highway, Alaska

 One of the world’s most isolated and dangerous roads, this icy finger of tarmac was built in 1974 as a supply route for the Trans-Alaska Pipeline System.
 Tackle this route and you’ll need to pack plenty of supplies; there are just three towns on the 413 miles (or eerily, 666 kilometers) route, one of which is named Deadhorse.
 To complicate matters, large sections have fallen into disrepair, and its most famous claim to fame is a reminder that this isn’t a highway you want to break down on: It’s the longest stretch of road in North America without roadside services of any kind.
-Alaska is not the U.S. state with the most dangerous commute, though.
+Don’t forget to check out our guide to plan your Alaska road trip.

 Atlantic Road, Norway